DanielTemesgen/danieltemesgen.github.io/_posts/2020-08-31-creating-an-API-with-AWS.markdown

 ---
 layout: post
-title:  "Creating an API with AWS"
+title:  "Creating a Serverless API with AWS and FastAPI"
 date:   2020-08-31 11:37:00 +0100
 category: words
 ---